 You should check existing patents as much as possible to make sure your creation is actually novel.
 You might want to do this even before you've completed your invention.
 You can check for patents at the Resource Center at the USPTO website, or you might have a patent attorney conduct the search for you.
 The USPTO site has a database of image and full-text patents dating from 1976 to the present.

 A patent attorney enlists the services of companies that have patent attorneys, agents, and/or lay searchers working in the central patent office.
 To conduct a search through a patent attorney, expect to pay $1500 or more.
 A manual search is costly, but it's a reliable way of seeing if an invention has already been patented or made public.

 Computer databases contain plenty of patent information, but no information dates back to the first patent held.
 For the past 20 years, computer databases have begun storing patent abstracts.
 Someone could search on a database and pay a fraction of the cost of a manual search.

 Understanding patents takes a lot of research, but you can hire an attorney to conduct some of the work for you.
 It's a long process, but it's worth going through if you've invented something that you wish to protect.

 If you need help with understanding patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.